Why Do High School Students Need Social and Emotional Learning?

 School-Connect® is our high school research-based program that targets students in grades 9-12 and one of its major goals is to increase students’ sense of belonging and connectedness to school.
 There are 60 lessons designed to improve high school students’ social, emotional, and academic skills and strengthen relationships between students and teachers.

 Teens In Action

-Teens In Action is a ten-month co-ed civic engagement program designed to teach high school youth skills that are critical to life effectiveness and 21st century leadership, including developing commitment to community service.
-Teens partner with local non profits to gain awareness and knowledge to be successful adults, business leaders and global citizens.
+Teens In Action is a 10-month coed civic engagement program designed to teach high school youth skills that are critical to life effectiveness and 21st-century leadership, including developing commitment to community service.
+Teens partner with local nonprofits to gain awareness and knowledge to be successful adults, business leaders, and global citizens.